UffizziCloud/preview-action/README.md

-# Uffizzi Preview docker action
+# Deploy Preview Environment to K8s

-This action quickly deploys a Continuous Preview per a specified compose file.
+This action uses Uffizzi CLI `uffizzi preview create` to deploy an an on-demand, ephermal test environment onto your Kubernetes cluster.

 ## Inputs